RobertFent/myDenoWebsite/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-NAME: Feature Request 💡
+name: Feature Request 💡
+about: Suggest a new idea for the project.
-TITLE: ''
+title: ''
-LABELS: ''
+labels: ''
-ASSIGNEE: ''
+assignees: ''
 ---